Vishal-Vanjara/Samatva/README.md

 # Project was push on sub-branch.
-Go main branch --> select Samatva --> Find project there
+Go main branch --> select Samatva --> You find project there.